Skip to content

 - instruct: say hello

-VS Code with the Red Hat YAML extension, Neovim with yaml-language-server, and any other LSP client that speaks the same protocol will then surface completions, type tooltips, and inline error highlights as you author the tree.
+VS Code with the Red Hat YAML extension, Neovim with yaml-language-server, and any other LSP client that speaks the same protocol then surfaces completions, type tooltips, and inline error highlights as you author the tree.

 The $schema keyword as a top-level YAML field is also accepted by the parser if you prefer to embed it inline rather than as a comment.